AEllisNOLA/Complete_React_Developer_Course/README.md

 live-server public
 ```

-A localhost site should open and will also print in the console.
+A localhost site should open and will also print in the console.# Expensify_App-Complete_React_Developers_Course